HF-4532

 Plain Language

-Developers must annually review and update their safety and security protocol to reflect changes in the AI model's capabilities and evolving industry best practices.
-If the review results in a material modification, the developer must republish the updated protocol publicly with appropriate redactions and transmit a copy to the attorney general — the same dual-publication obligation that applies at initial deployment.
-The annual review is mandatory, as is modification — the statute says 'modify,' not 'modify if necessary,' suggesting continuous improvement is expected.
+Developers must annually review and update their safety and security protocol to reflect changes in model capabilities and evolving industry best practices.
+If a material modification results from the review, the developer must re-publish the updated protocol (with appropriate redactions) and re-transmit it to the attorney general, following the same publication requirements as the initial deployment.
+This is not a one-time exercise — it is a continuing annual obligation.

 Statutory Text